Brainspotting may be for you if:

 You struggle with feeling “stuck”.

-Experience panic attacks and struggle with anxiety.
+Experience panic attacks and anxiety.

 You have tried and found traditional talk therapy to be unhelpful.